 The Lowry Redevelopment Authority (LRA) is a quasi-governmental, nonprofit entity created by the cities of Denver and Aurora to redevelop the former Lowry Air Force Base.
-The LRA is the master developer of Lowry, with responsibility for land planning, engineering, environmental cleanup, parks construction and sale of property to residential and commercial developers.
-It has a board of directors and several committees.
+The LRA serves as master developer for Lowry, with responsibility for land planning, engineering, environmental work, parks, and sale of property to residential and commercial developers.
+A board of directors and several standing committees guide policy and review development proposals alongside staff.

 Board of Directors

-Appointed by the mayors of Denver and Aurora, the LRA board is comprised of community and business leaders in a variety of disciplines.
+Appointed by the mayors of Denver and Aurora, the LRA board draws on community and business leaders across several disciplines.
+Membership can change when terms end or appointments are updated.
 See Upcoming Meetings for current meeting dates.

 Roy Alexander